 - If you continue to swell beyond the second day after extraction you should contact the dentist—you may have an infection.

 - A raised head keeps fluids from accumulating in the head area.

-- Keep the area of the surgery as clean as you can.
+- Keep the area of the tooth removal as clean as you can.
 You need to get rid of these food particles for proper healing

 - You will have pain and it may be hard to open your mouth very far.
 This is normal.
 Your pain should lessen and your ability to open your mouth should improve some each day.
 If these things don’t get better, it could signal an infection and you should call your dentist.